MikiP98/HumilityAFM/README.md

 - Code clean-up:
   - BlockEntityRegistry
   - CabinetBlock
+  - Client side code
 - Fixed Cabinets displaying the items after it got removed
 - Improved Cabinet sound a bit
+- Server feature sync:
+  - If the client config differs from the server one, display a warning message with the differences
+  - ~~Add a 1 time config override feature~~ *(Fabric will prevent the server connection, so all I can do is log the differences)*

 ### High priority: